A Guide to Help to Buy in London | CBRE Residential

 In London, Help to Buy loans can cover up to 40 per cent of the purchase price, while in the rest of the UK they only extend to 20 per cent.
 You will be expected to pay back the loan within 25 years or when you sell the house, though if you are able to repay it sooner, you can choose to do so.

+Those who want to take advantage of Help to Buy are required to provide money for a deposit amounting to at least five percent of the purchase price.
 There is also a Help to Buy ISA scheme, which provides savers with a bonus from the government to put towards a new home.

 Is Help to Buy worth it?